joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 <b>Examples:</b>

-* Sign up for Amazon Web Services
+* Use cloud services, such as Amazon Web Services.

-* Write a shell script that check a server's uptime
+* Use a shell script that check a server's uptime

 <b>Ideas to improve:</b>